CSCA48F20/tutorials/W1/index.md

  - Set up your compiler, added it to your PATH.
 Instructions for this can be found in the course notes, or [here](http://www.codebind.com/cprogramming/install-mingw-windows-10-gcc/).

- - Looked at and completed exercise 0 (once it comes out).

  - Got yourself a good code editor (I highly recommend [vscode](https://code.visualstudio.com/)).
 Avoid using IDEs since you're going to have to get used to the command line eventually - better now than later!
 A good code editor can help you: